Coast Guard, DHS.

 I. Table of Abbreviations

 SLR Special Local Regulation

 U.S.C.
 United States Code

-The Ironman World Championship Triathlon is held annually on the first two Saturdays in October and consists of two swim events, the race itself, and a practice swim held the week before.
+This annual event consists of a practice swim and then a race swim held on two consecutive weekends in October.
 This event is a world famous triathlon with participants coming from around the world to compete.
 The event occurs within the ocean waters of Kailua Bay, HI.
 Each swim event consists of 2,500 participants swimming a 2.4 mile (4,224 yard) marked race course located in navigable shallow ocean waters.
-Each year, an increasing number of spectator pleasure craft are drawn to support and view the Ironman swim event.
-Spectator vessels and other vessel traffic pose a significant safety hazard due to the limited maneuverability of swim participants and vessels navigating in close proximity to the designated area.
+Because of increased spectator pleasure craft drawn to support and view the Ironman swim event, spectator vessel traffic poses a significant safety hazard due to the limited maneuverability of swim participants and vessels navigating in close proximity to the designated area.

 A. Regulatory Planning and Review